A Primer On Intestinal Worms: Types, Symptoms, and Diagnosis of Intestinal Worms in Dogs

 Hookworms are very small, so you can’t see them in fecal material.
 But infected dogs usually develop diarrhea that may be black and tarry from digested blood.

-Whipworms get their name from their long, very slender bodies capped with a small club-like end.
+Whipworms get their name from their long, slender bodies capped with a small club-like end.

 Tapeworms are long, segmented white worms that live within the digestive tract.